Top arrow pointing up

 Janus and Titan

 After more than 10 years of operation, Janus and Titan have undergone extensive refurbishment, with return-to-full-operations at the end of 2023.
-Janus and Titan refer to the target areas and to the operational mode: long-pulse (Janus) or short-pulse (Titan).
-They make use of three high-energy beamlines, one of which is shared between the two target areas.
+Janus and Titan refer to the target areas.
+They make use of three high-energy beamlines, two long pulse beamlines and one short pulse beamline.
+Titan and Janus have a dedicated short and long pulse beamline, respectively, and they can both also use one shared long pulse beamline.
 All three beams employ glass amplifiers and have a 30-minute duty cycle.
 All experiments are hands-on for users.

 COMET

-COMET is a 5-minute-rep-rate laser with either short-pulse (0.5-750 ps) or long-pulse (0.5-5 ns) configuration and energy up to 10 J (1053 nm).
+COMET is a 5-minute-rep-rate laser with either short-pulse (0.5-50 ps) or long-pulse (0.75) configuration and energy up to 10 J (1053 nm).
 Conversion to 2ω (527 nm) is possible, with a conversion efficiency of about 50%.
-COMET has its own cylindrical chamber.
+Short and long pulses can be used simultaneously (with a total maximum energy of 10 J at 1ω), and a probe is available (see characteristics) COMET has its own cylindrical chamber.
 Following some brief training, users are permitted to charge and fire COMET.

 More information can be found at jlf.llnl.gov.